jsommers/switchyard/documentation/advanced_api.rst

 To deliver messages to or receive messages from a socket application, a Switchyard user must use two static methods on the ``ApplicationLayer`` class.
 These methods are similar in many ways to the two methods on the *net* object used to send and receive packets.
 The application-related methods are:

 ``ApplicationLayer.send_to_app(proto, local_addr, remote_addr, data)``
   This method is used to pass a message received on the network up to an application.
 The ``proto`` parameter is the IP protocol number of the packet from which the data was received.  ``local_addr`` and ``remote_addr`` are 2-tuples consisting of an IP address and port.
-This method returns None.
+This method returns a boolean value: if there is a socket associated with the address information given, True is returned.
+Otherwise, False is returned.

-  Note that if there is no socket associated with the address information given, a log warning is emitted but the method does not raise an exception or return an error.
+  Note that if there is no socket associated with the address information given, a log warning is also emitted.

 ``ApplicationLayer.recv_from_app(timeout=None)``